Papsy-ops/yolo/explanation.md

     * Establish a network (`app-net`) for communication between the containers.
     * Mount a named volume (`mongo_data`) to persist the MongoDB database.

-3.  **Access the application:**
+### 3. Access the application:

     * Open your web browser and navigate to `http://localhost:3000` to view the e-commerce platform.

-## Technical Details
+Technical Details

-### 1. Base Image Choice
+Base Image Choice

-* **Backend:** The `papetua/yolo_backend:v2.0.0` image is a pre-built image.
+* Backend: The `papetua/yolo_backend:v2.0.0` image is a pre-built image.
 It is assumed to be based on a suitable Node.js base image to run the backend application.
 The choice to use this image was driven by the project setup and the desire for a consistent image source.
-* **Frontend:** The `papetua/yolo_frontend:v2.0.0` image is a pre-built image.
+* Frontend: The `papetua/yolo_frontend:v2.0.0` image is a pre-built image.
 It is assumed to be based on a suitable Node.js base image to serve the React frontend.
 The choice to use this image aligns the frontend image source with the backend and MongoDB images from the `papetua` organization.
-* **MongoDB:** The `papetua/mongo:v2.0.0` image, based on `karimtemple/mongo`, was chosen with the initial intention of using a potentially smaller MongoDB image.
+* MongoDB:The `papetua/mongo:v2.0.0` image, based on `karimtemple/mongo`, was chosen with the initial intention of using a potentially smaller MongoDB image.
 This aligns the MongoDB image source with the backend and frontend images from the `papetua` organization, creating a more consistent project.
 However, due to persistent "read-only directory" errors, the final working configuration involves running it with authentication disabled.

 ### 2. Dockerfile Directives